2017 South Lanarkshire Council election

 Elections to South Lanarkshire Council took place on 4 May 2017 on the same day as the 31 other Scottish local government elections.
+As with other Scottish council elections, it was held using single transferable vote (STV) – a form of proportional representation – in which multiple candidates are elected in each ward and voters rank candidates in order of preference.

 For the first time in a South Lanarkshire election, the Scottish National Party (SNP) were returned with the most seats at 27 despite losing one seat from the previous election.
-Labour lost significant ground as they one third of their seats and fell from the largest party – one seat away from an overall majority – to second with 22 councillors.
-The Conservatives recorded their best ever result in a South Lanarkshire election as they won 14 seats – up from just three in 2017.
+Labour lost significant ground as they lost one-third of their seats and fell from the largest party – one seat away from an overall majority – to second with 22 councillors.
+The Conservatives recorded their best-ever result in a South Lanarkshire election as they won 14 seats – up from just three in 2017.
 The remaining seat was won by the Liberal Democrats.

 Following the election, the SNP attempted to form a coalition with Labour and the Liberal Democrats but were unsuccessful.
 The SNP then formed a minority administration.